SalieriC/SWIM/documentation/Ammo Management Setup.md

 - - `Charge Pack` ammo will always overwrite the single bullet reload (see above) as they are intended to always reload the entire *magazine*.
 - Support for `Consumable Weapons` (i.e. throwing knives, grenades, Spears, etc.).
 - - The Macro will ignore current and maximum `Shots` on `Consumable Weapons` and instead uses their `Quantity` as a measurement of how many are left.
 - - Using the last `Consumable Weapon` will delete the item from the inventory.
 (Disabled in BR2 integration because that breaks rerolls.)
+- - BR2 integration only: Also supports weapons which can be thrown but don't need to.
+Currently it checks for "Athletics", "Athletics (Throwing)", "Athletics (Explosives)" and  "Throwing" and assumes that consumable weapons always use either.
+If a consumable weapon does not use any of these skills, the macro stops.
+If an action is used in BR2 that initiates a roll with one of these skills, the macro continues as usual.
 - Extensive support for Sound Effects (sfx), the following sfx can be configured:
 - - Reload sfx.
 - - Shooting/using sfx.